 Undergraduate students have the option to pursue a Minor in Public Administration, Minor in Public Policy, or Minor in Nonprofit Management.
 Moreover, through the University’s Bachelor of Interdisciplinary Studies program, students can pursue a concentration in one or more of these areas.
 Both programs provide a comprehensive overview of public and nonprofit management and public policy, with careful attention being paid to issues such as administrative law, policy implementation and evaluation, budgeting and finance, leadership, and managerial innovation.

-Students majoring in Recreation Management or Child and Family Development (Family Services concentration) may apply to the Accelerated Bachelors to Masters (ABM) program.
+Students majoring in Recreation Management or Human Development and Family Science (Family Services concentration) may apply to the Accelerated Bachelors to Masters (ABM) program.
 The ABM program provides students with the opportunity to apply up to 12-credit hours of MPA coursework towards both their undergraduate and graduate (MPA) degree requirements.

 Whether you are seeking a career in public or nonprofit management or are a mid-career professional seeking advanced training, the department’s dedicated faculty will continually challenge you to reach past your current skills in the pursuit of excellence.
 Similarly, it is a passion for teaching and the public administration profession that drives the faculty to improve our academic programs.
 We are very proud of our programs, our students, and our alumni, and are humbled by the role we play in training the next generation of public service professionals.
 As you consider your options, I invite you to contact me if you have any questions.
 You may reach me at email@example.com or (912) 478-1400.